eclipse-basyx/basyx-python-sdk/compliance_tool/README.md

 * create an aasx file with xml or json files compliant to the official schema containing example Asset Administration Shell elements
 * check if a given xml or json file is compliant to the official schema
-* check if a given xml, json or aasx file is readable even if it is not compliant to the offical schema
+* check if a given xml, json or aasx file is readable even if it is not compliant to the official schema
 * check if the data in a given xml, json or aasx file is the same as the example data
 * check if two given xml, json or aasx files contain the same Asset Administration Shell elements in any order